oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Embedding Disclosure Digests in SD-JWTs {#embedding_disclosure_digests}

 For selectively disclosable claims, the digests of the Disclosures are embedded into the Issuer-signed JWT instead of the claims themselves.
-The precise way of embedding depends on whether a claim is an object property (key-value pair) or an array element.
+The precise way of embedding depends on whether a claim is an object property (name-value pair) or an array element.

  * For a claim that is an object property, the Issuer embeds a Disclosure digest as described in (#embedding_object_properties).
  * For a claim that is an array element, the Issuer creates a Disclosure digest as described in (#embedding_array_elements).